 CustomerHub makes it simple to upload and arrange your course materials.
 You can organize videos, PDFs, and other resources into clear modules or sections.

 It also allows you to hide certain materials or provide teaser content for specific groups of learners.
-This feature is useful if you want to offer premium resources to advanced students while giving beginners access to foundational lessons.
+This feature is useful if your content was originally published elsewhere and you’re transitioning to a more dynamic platform.

 Step-by-Step Learning Journeys